raspberrypilearning/pi-tag/en/step_2.md

 + Old t-shirt or sports bib
 + Needle and thread
 + Glove
++ Soldering iron
-+ Soldering iron or hammer (depending on your chosen header)
++ Hammer (optional, depending on your chosen header)